Trailblazers and latecomers: open banking around the world | GoCardless

 New Zealand

-So far, New Zealand has taken a much more hands-off approach to open banking than its nearest major neighbour, Australia.
-There has been discussion of a Consumer Data Rights (CDR) similar to Australia’s, but nothing has been finalised.
+So far, New Zealand has taken a much more hands-off approach to open banking than its nearest major neighbor, Australia.
+There has been discussion of a Consumer Data Rights (CDR) similar to Australia’s, but nothing has been finalized.

 Canada